Moradnejad/ColBERT-Using-BERT-Sentence-Embedding-for-Humor-Detection/README.md

 I uploaded a draft sample code that uses the pretrained model to simply load and predict under 2 minutes: [colbert-using-pretrained-model.ipynb](https://github.com/Moradnejad/ColBERT-Using-BERT-Sentence-Embedding-for-Humor-Detection/blob/master/colbert-using-pretrained-model.ipynb)

 ## How to cite
+Code and dataset is released under MIT liscense.

 ```
 @article{annamoradnejad2020colbert,